'Scared for my life': Concertgoers recount terror of deadly Astroworld festival

 For roughly 12 hours, Diana Amira sat and waited to ensure she’d have the best spot to watch when Travis Scott took the stage at the sold-out Astroworld music festival Friday night in Houston.

-But about an hour and a half before the show started, as everyone stood up in anticipation of the performance, Amira, 19, realized the crowd was so tightly packed, she could hardly breathe.
+But about an hour and a half before the show started, as everyone stood up in anticipation of the performance, Amira, 19, realized the crowd was so tightly packed that she could hardly breathe.

 Amira estimates that 30 seconds after Scott began his performance, she passed out.
-She said that without people around her helping her to stay upright, she would’ve been among those who died.
+She said that without people around her helping her to stay upright, she would have been among those who died.

-“Once Travis Scott came on, I told myself this is the moment I’ve been preparing for, I just need to breathe” Amira told NBC News.
-“But … my rib cage was so squished that I couldn’t expand my lungs to catch a breath.”
+“Once Travis Scott came on, I told myself this is the moment I’ve been preparing for, I just need to breathe,” Amira said.
+“But ... my rib cage was so squished that I couldn’t expand my lungs to catch a breath.”

 “These last two days my heart has been beating fast as I continue to process how bad this whole festival actually was and how lucky I was,” said Cristian Bustos, 19, who said he and his friend moved to the back of the crowd early on, realizing how intense the situation was getting.

-Around 50,000 people had packed the festival at NRG Park in Houston, according to Fire Chief Samuel Peña.
+Around 50,000 people had packed the festival at NRG Park, Houston Fire Chief Samuel Peña said.

 "That caused some panic, and it started causing some injuries.
-People began to fall out, become unconscious, and it created additional panic," he said Saturday, adding that a cause of death was not yet known for the eight victims but would be determined.
+People began to fall out, become unconscious, and it created additional panic," he said Saturday, adding that causes of death weren’t yet known for the eight victims but that they would be determined.

-Of the eight who died, two were teenagers.
+Two of the eight who died were teenagers.
 Twenty-five people were taken to nearby hospitals.
-Five of those were under 18, including a 10-year-old in critical condition.
+Five were under 18, including a 10-year-old in critical condition.

 More than 300 people were also treated throughout the event Friday at an on-site field hospital, officials said.

-Although not identifying them by name, Houston Mayor Sylvester Turner said Saturday that one of the victims was 14, one was 16, two were 21, two were 23, one was 27 and one person's age has not been determined.
-By Sunday, local news outlets had begun identifying those who died, but officials had yet to confirm those identities.
+Houston Mayor Sylvester Turner, who didn’t identify them by name, said Saturday that one of the victims was 14, one was 16, two were 21, two were 23 and one was 27 and that one person's age hadn’t been determined.
+By Sunday, local news outlets had begun identifying those who died; officials had yet to confirm those identities.

-In a video posted to his Instagram story, Scott said he was "devastated" by the tragedy.

-"I'm honestly just devastated.
-I could never imagine anything like this just happening," he said.
+Scott said in a video posted to his Instagram story: “I’m honestly just devastated.
+I could never imagine anything like this just happening.”

 “I want to send out prayers to the ones that was lost last night,” he said in the video.
 “We’re actually working right now to identify their families so we can help assist them through this tough time.”